Oricon Enterprises Limited

 b) Secretarial Auditor and Secretarial Audit Report

 The Board has appointed M/s.
-GMJ & Associates Practicing Company Secretaries tocarry out Secretarial Audit under the provisions of Section 204 of the Companies Act 2013for the financial year ended 2016- 2017.
-The Report of Secretarial Auditor is annexed tothis Report as Annexure VIII.
+GMJ & Associates Practicing Company Secretaries tocarry out Secretarial Audit under the provisions of Section 204 of the Companies Act 2013for the Financial Year 2017- 18.
+The Report of Secretarial Auditor is annexed to thisreport as Annexure VI.
 The report does not contain any qualification.

 Your Directors further state that during the year under review:

-a) no amount is transferred to General Reserve;
+a) no amount was transferred to General Reserve;

 b) there was no change in nature of Business;

-d) the Company has not taken any deposits from Public or Shareholders of the Company;
+d) the Company has not taken any deposits from Public or members of the Company;

 e) there were no significant / material orders passed by the Regulators or Courts orTribunals impacting going concern status of your Company and its operations in future;